Year

 A discount for using the tunnel will be available to low-income residents in the boroughs of Greenwich, Newham and Tower Hamlets as well as support for small local businesses.

-The tunnel is being built using a TBM.
-Since construction started in 2020, worksites have been set up in Newham and Greenwich.
+The tunnel was built using a TBM.
+Construction started in 2020, with worksites set up in Newham and Greenwich.

 The site in Newham was the launching point for the TBM, where the machine started to dig out the southbound tunnel.
 To do so, the river wall had to be strengthened, which also improved flood defences.